peteruhnak/xmi-analyzer/README.md

 Sponsored by [Synectique ![](http://synectique.eu/templates/st_orddie/images/logo.png)](http://synectique.eu/)

-Note that XMI is a subset of XML with specific rulues; for free-form-ish XML you might be interested in [https://github.com/peteruhnak/xml-magritte-generator](xml-magritte-generator)
+Note that XMI is a subset of XML with rather specific rulues.

+* For free-form-ish XML you might be interested in https://github.com/peteruhnak/xml-magritte-generator
+* For generic XMI see https://github.com/OpenPonk/xmi
+	* this project should migrate to use that at some point

 ## Installation